This website is best viewed in a browser that supports web standards.

 All college graduates find it challenging to locate a suitable job that utilizes their values, skills and personality.
 International students aspiring to work in the United States should develop an internship or job search strategic plan with an understanding of the intended market as well as regulations regarding visa status, U.S. job search practices and cultural differences.

 United States law provides several ways for employers to hire international college graduates.
 It is each candidate’s responsibility to understand/comply with the parameters of visa status.
 Not only is this essential information to have as you determine goals for employment, but you will have to clearly and accurately explain your status to most employers during the search or interview process.
-For more information contact the Northwest Intercultural and International Center.
+For more information contact the Office of International Programs.

 Explore your career interests and clarify your goals: